In This Section:

 Courses of Other Divisions

-Students should select their courses from those offered in the Faculty of Arts & Science (except courses that are required for an Arts & Science program).
-If, however, they identify a course(s) offered in another division, faculty or school of the University (other than the Faculty of Arts & Science, the University of Toronto Mississauga, the University of Toronto Scarborough, or the John H. Daniels Faculty of Architecture, Landscape, and Design), including a graduate course sponsored by an academic unit outside of the Faculty of Arts & Science, that may be appropriate for inclusion in their program(s), they may request permission to enrol or remain enrolled in the course for degree credit.
-A student will use the form available on the Faculty website and obtain permission both from the division offering the course, and obtain confirmation from the relevant undergraduate academic unit that the course may be used to fulfil the requirements of one of their programs.
+Students should select their courses from those offered in the Faculty of Arts & Science.
+If, however, they identify a course(s) offered in a division, faculty or school of the University (other than the Faculty of Arts & Science, the University of Toronto Mississauga, the University of Toronto Scarborough, or the John H. Daniels Faculty of Architecture, Landscape, and Design), including a graduate course sponsored by an academic unit outside of the Faculty of Arts & Science, that may be appropriate for inclusion in their program(s), they may request permission to enrol or remain enrolled in the course for degree credit.
+A student will use the form available on the Faculty website and obtain permission from the division, faculty, or school offering the course, and obtain confirmation from the relevant undergraduate academic unit that the course may be used to fulfil the requirements of one of their programs.

 Students should initiate the procedure well in advance of the beginning of classes, so that they may choose alternate courses if permission is not granted.
-Once the form is completed, the department or program that will count the course towards a program of study will arrange to enrol them in the course (unless enrolment has already taken place.)
+Once the form is completed, the academic unit that will count the course towards a program will arrange to enrol the student in the course (unless enrolment has already taken place.)
 When taking a course in another division, a student is subject to course-specific dates and deadlines of the other division.

 Non-degree students in the Faculty of Arts & Science may enrol only in Arts & Science, UTM, UTSC, and Daniels courses.
 They may not request permission from the Faculty to enrol in courses from other divisions.